-Overdosage occurs if more than one vial of TheraCys (bcg live (intravesical)) is administered per instillation.
-If overdosage occurs, the patient should be closely monitored for signs of active local or systemic infection.
-For acute local or systemic reactions suggesting active infection, an infectious disease specialist experienced in BCG complications should be consulted.
+Overdosage occurs if more than one vial of TheraCys is administered per instillation.
+If overdosage occurs, closely monitor the patient for signs of active local or systemic infection [See WARNINGS AND PRECAUTIONS].

-Because of the risk of disseminated BCG infection, TheraCys (bcg live (intravesical)) should not be used in immunosuppressed patients or persons with congenital or acquired immune deficiencies, whether due to concurrent disease (eg, AIDS, leukemia, lymphoma), cancer therapy (eg, cytotoxic drugs, radiation), or immunosuppressive therapy (eg, corticosteroids).
-(See PRECAUTIONS: DRUG INTERACTIONS.)
+Because of the risk of disseminated BCG infection, immunosuppressed persons with congenital or acquired immune deficiencies, whether due to concurrent disease (e.g., AIDS, leukemia, lymphoma), cancer therapy (e.g., cytotoxic drugs, radiation), or immunosuppressive therapy (e.g., corticosteroids) should not receive TheraCys.
+[See DRUG INTERACTIONS]

 Additional Theracys Information